 High Lord Kalarus, a major villain in the middle three books of the Codex Alera develops a bad case of this is book four, Captain's Fury, despite having been a highly active and proactive villain in the previous two volumes.
 Completely justified.
 He survived the fight he got into with Bernard and Amara at the end of the previous volume, but in the process fell from a great height and, though the specifics of his injuries were never elaborated on, it was made clear he was no longer in good enough physical shape to be getting out and about under his own power.

-First subverted, then averted in Empire Of The East, where at first it's more a case of "Orcus Stuck In His Prison Cell", since the demon- Orcus himself!- was tricked into confinement millenia ago.
+At first it's more a case of "Orcus Stuck In His Prison Cell", since the demon- Orcus himself!- was tricked into confinement millenia ago.
 Then once the Big Bad has finally decided to summon him (and discovered that Orcus, rather than just another demon you can force to serve you, is actually The Biggest Bad There Is), Orcus takes an active role in the final battle of the story, attacking his enemy Ardneh.

 In the Rainbow Magic series, most of the time, Jack Frost is content to dispatch his goblins to retrieve or protect the artifacts.
 It's only when they fail at the tasks repeatedly that he goes to do something himself.